titzer/virgil/README.md

 ### Research Papers

-Five research papers have been published on Virgil.
+Six research papers have been published on Virgil.

+* Bradley Wei Jie Teo and Ben L. Titzer.
+[Unboxing Virgil ADTs for Fun and Profit](https://dl.acm.org/doi/10.1145/3694848.3694857).
+Proceedings of the Workshop Dedicated to Jens Palsberg on Occasion of of His 60th Birthday (JENSFEST 24).
+Pasadena, CA. October 2024.

 * Ben L. Titzer.
 [Harmonizing Classes, Functions, Tuples and Type Parameters in Virgil III](https://dl.acm.org/doi/10.1145/2491956.2491962) \[[pdf](https://static.googleusercontent.com/media/research.google.com/sv//pubs/archive/41446.pdf)\].
 In
 Proceedings of the ACM Conference on Programming Language Design and Implementation